karthikhosur/italtoken/whitepaper.md

     F -->|Update Sync Status| J[Mark as Synced]
 ```

 First, new user activities are recorded in the CVmine platform.
-Each activity is independently verified whether it complies with the platform's rules.
+Each activity is independently verified by CVmine whether it complies with the platform's rules.
 Once approved, the system records a token issuance transaction in the transaction ledger.
 These transactions are then batched and submitted to the Stellar network.
 Upon confirmation, tokens are securely transferred to the user's wallet, and the transaction records are updated with the blockchain transaction ID.
 This incentive mechanism encourages honest participation by making legitimate engagement more rewarding than attempts to game the system.
 Community accountability is strengthened through peer review, while the Stellar blockchain ensures complete transparency and traceability of all transactions.

 ## 6. Wallet Infrastructure